-Box Office: 'Straight Outta Compton' Debuts to Scorching $56.1 Million
+Box Office: 'Straight Outta Compton' debuts to scorching $56.1 million

 "Guy Ritchie made a terrific picture, but unfortunately it didn't catch the audience this weekend," said Jeff Goldstein, Warner Bros. distribution executive vice president.
 "We know the older audience doesn't come out on the first day, so hopefully they will find the movie over the next couple of weeks."

-Universal domestic distribution chief Nick Carpou labeled "Straight Outta Compton" as a "labor of love" that benefited from being dramatically different from the kind of films flooding cinemas in recent months.
+Universal domestic distribution chief Nick Carpou labeled "Straight Outta Compton" as a "labor of love" that benefitted from being dramatically different from the kind of films flooding cinemas in recent months.

 "The public was ready for something with a bit more substance that they could identify with," he said.